katxeus/civic-participation-network/README.md

 ## Policy Research
 A hub for formulation of policy research and collaboration among scholars and practitioners.
 This is also to feature policy formulation and theorization among participation theorists and practioners.

+## Social Injustice
+A medium to voice social injustice by participating members